-This post was written by Zen Dedekind, CASE i3 Fellow and Co-Chair for the 2016-17 academic year.
-Zen recently attended SOCAP, the annual conference in San Francisco that brings together impact investors, social entrepreneurs, foundations, corporations, global nonprofits, and others contributing to a vibrant marketplace for socially, environmentally and economically sustainable solutions.
+This post was written by Zen Dedekind, CASE i3 Fellow and Co-Chair, in October 2016.
+Zen attended SOCAP, the annual conference in San Francisco that brings together impact investors, social entrepreneurs, foundations, corporations, global nonprofits, and others contributing to a vibrant marketplace for socially, environmentally and economically sustainable solutions.
 For more information about SOCAP, visit their website.

 Impact investing adds a variable to the traditional finance ratio of risk versus reward.
 This “impact variable” makes the industry more worthwhile and interesting but also more complex.